 NMHSs can tailor the warning information and decision support services they provide to the specific needs of partners by understanding different aspects of the national economy, cultures, vulnerabilities, economic statuses, community capabilities, decision-making processes, and impact on partners’ operations.
 Care should be exercised to ensure the warning is not too long or complicated (KISS).
 NMHSs are responsible for creating the warning content and distributing the warning message.
 NMHSs may consider using warning tones, colour codes and/or graphical warnings.
 A standard format and plain language are essential to spark action.
 A good Early Warning Message must contain the following elements:

-Timing: When is the hazard due to strike?
+Timing: When is the hazard expected to begin?

-Location: Which areas are going to be affected?
+Location: Which areas are potentially going to be affected?

-Scale: What is the magnitude of the hazard? (e.g., level of water, wind speed, likely area of inundation, etc.)
+Scale: What is the potential magnitude of the hazard? (e.g., level of water, wind speed, likely area of inundation, etc.)

-Impact: What will be the impacts of the hazard on the communities and environment?
+Impact: What will be the potential impacts of the hazard on the communities and environment?

 Probability: What are the chances of this happening?